Localization theorem for homological vector fields: q -supervarieties

 In the following example we show that the converse of \cref{cor_vec_bndl} fails. \begin{example} Let $X=\A^{1|1}$ and consider it with a trivial action of $\q$; in particular $Z(Q)=X(\Bbbk)$.
 Present $\Bbbk[X]=\Bbbk[t,\xi]$, and give $\OO_X$ the structure of a $\q$-equivariant sheaf via $Q(f)=\xi f$.
-Then we have $DS_Q\Gamma(X,\OO_X)=0$, even though the fibers of this vector bundle, which are all $\q$-modules, are not projective. \end{example}
+Then we have $DS_Q\Gamma(X,\OO_X)=0$, even though the fibers of this vector bundle are not projective as $\q$-modules. \end{example}